strategineer/personal-website/content/books/2023-06-21/index.md

   isbn13: "9781473647688"
   year: "2021"
 star_rating: 4
-title: The Galaxy, And The Ground Within - Wayfarers 4
+title: The Galaxy, And The Ground Within
 ---

 The Galaxy, and the Ground Within is a science fiction novel about a diverse cast of characters from all over the galaxy, stuck at an inter-planetary truck stop for an indeterminate span of time, getting to know one another and helping each other overcome (or make peace with) problems in their personal lives.